A message from Brian V. Reed, Associate Provost

 for Teaching and Learning:

 Early warning systems have been shown to be a successful method for improving academic success and retention.
 Early notification not only alerts students to their unsatisfactory performance, but also provides them with ample time to improve their academic performance.

-It is our hope that all instructors of courses numbered at 100 or below will use the Academic Alert to notify students who are performing unsatisfactorily in class.
-(Instructors of 100- and 200-level courses are also encouraged to use the Academic Alert as needed.)
+It is our hope that undergraduate and graduate course instructors will use the Academic Alert System as needed to notify students who are performing unsatisfactorily in class.

-Faculty can easily generate alert letters by clicking on “Update” in the “Academic Alert” column on the class roster, which you can access via the MyUVM Portal at https://myuvm.uvm.edu.
+Faculty can easily generate warning letters by clicking on “Update” in the “Academic Alert” column on the class roster, which you can access via the MyUVM Portal at https://myuvm.uvm.edu.

 Brian V. Reed,

 I am writing because I am concerned about your performance in my [full class name] class.
 (If you are not in this class, please contact me, immediately.)
 [FACULTY COMMENTS DETAILING CONCERNS INSERTED HERE]

 I urge you to contact me to discuss your situation in this class.
 Please see me during my office hours or make an appointment by talking with me after class or emailing [instructor email address].

 Please note that your academic advisor(s) will receive notification of this letter.
 I recommend that you contact your advisor [advisor name] at [advisor email] to discuss strategies for improving your performance.